ScanEx/winnie/README.md

-# "Winnie" - web maps constructor
+# "Winnie" - web-maps UI constructor

 ### Description
 Easy way to embed [GeoMixer](http://geomixer.ru/index.php/en) based maps into your applications or create a new ones with extended and configurable set of UI controls and widgets for [Leaflet](http://leafletjs.com/).